cms-tau-pog/TauMLTools/README.md

    source env.sh [ ENV_NAME ]
    ```
    where supported `ENV_NAME` are:
-   - by default using LCG environment
+   - if no `ENV_NAME` is specified, the LCG environment is used by default;
-   - if `ENV_NAME` contains `cmssw` - cmssw package
+   - if `ENV_NAME` contains `cmssw` - enable to CMSSW-dependent environment package is enabled;
    - if `ENV_NAME` contains `conda` - using tau-ml conda environment -- this is the recommended environment to perform an actual NN training

    N.B.
 If you want to use existing `conda` installation, make sure that it is activated and the path to the `conda` executable is included in `PATH` variable.
 If `conda` installation not found, `env.sh` will make install it from the official web site and configure it to work with the current TauMLTools installation.

    N.B.
-If cmssw environment was specified when sourcing env.sh, to run a command in the CMSSW environment, one should add `cmsEnv`, `cmsEnv11_2` or `cmsEnv11_3` before the command.
+If cmssw environment was specified when sourcing env.sh, to run a command in the CMSSW environment, one should add `cmsEnv` before the command.

 The second step (`source env.sh ENV_NAME`) should be repeated each time you open a new shell session.